Limeil-Brévannes

 Limeil-Brévannes (/fr/) is a commune in the southeastern suburbs of Paris, France.
 It is located 15.3 km from the center of Paris.

+History

+The name Limeil comes from the Gaulish leoialo, meaning 'elm village.'

+Brévannes is thought to be derived from the Gaulish bebros, meaning 'beaver', and the Celtic suffix -onne, meaning 'watercourse'.

+The Hôtel de Ville was completed in 1972.

 Geography

 Climate

 Limeil-Brévannes has an oceanic climate (Köppen climate classification Cfb).
 The average annual temperature in Limeil-Brévannes is 12.5 C. The average annual rainfall is 656.1 mm with May as the wettest month.
 The temperatures are highest on average in July, at around 20.8 C, and lowest in January, at around 4.9 C. The highest temperature ever recorded in Limeil-Brévannes was 41.0 C on 6 August 2003; the coldest temperature ever recorded was -12.0 C on 8 January 2010.